PhDbuilds/phdblog/content/posts/pwnagotchi.md

 **I chose this project for a few reasons:**
 - I like projects that I can build with my hands
 - I'm interested in Wi-Fi network hacking and have used tools like `Aircrack-ng` in the past.
 I thought this would be a good way to build on that knowledge
 - I'm pretty new to AI and different AI algorithms and such, and thought this would be a good way to go down this rabbit hole a bit.
-(Here)[https://hackernoon.com/intuitive-rl-intro-to-advantage-actor-critic-a2c-4ff545978752] is a good explanation of the Advantage-Actor-Critic (A2C) model that is being used in this project.
+[Here](https://hackernoon.com/intuitive-rl-intro-to-advantage-actor-critic-a2c-4ff545978752) is a good explanation of the Advantage-Actor-Critic A2C) model that is being used in this project.

 !![Image Description](/images/Screenshot%202024-12-10%20at%207.07.05%20AM.png)

-Check out  https://www.evilsocket.net/2019/10/19/Weaponizing-and-Gamifying-AI-for-WiFi-Hacking-Presenting-Pwnagotchi-1-0-0/ for full details on the project and https://pwnagotchi.ai/installation/ for a tutorial on how to build it too.

 ## Planning and Prep
 ### Software and Hardware Requirements